Noida twin towers to be rigged with explosives by Aug 20, razed at 2.30 pm next day | Law-Order

 Supertech's twin towers will be rigged with explosives from August 2 till August 20 and the near 100-metre tall structures will be razed to the ground at 2.30 pm on August 21, the Noida Authority was informed on Tuesday.

-During the period when explosives are placed in the buildings, no body except the staff of the demolition firm, Edifice Engineering, would be allowed inside the premises, according to officials.
+During the period when the explosives would be filled in the skeletal structures of the twin towers, no body except the staff of the demolition firm Edifice Engineering would be allowed inside the premises, according to officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)